Nebula-Block-Data/docs/Serverless_Endpoints/Text_Generation.md

 ## Using the Models

-### Through Our Website UI

 1. Go to the [Nebula Block](https://www.nebulablock.com) website.
 2. Log in, and ensure you have enough credits.
 3. Click on the "Serverless Endpoints" tab and select your model.
-4. Select your parameters, enter your text and just press Enter!
+4. Select your parameters, enter your text (and image, if applicable) and just press Enter!

-Each model supports these parameters:
+The parameters you can tweak are outlined below:

 - Messages: The current dialogue between the user and the model.
 - System Prompt: Set of instructions, guidelines, and contextual information, which tell the AI how to respond to the queries.